How to Install Rust on Debian 12/11/10

 mkdir ~/rust-projects

-Step 2: Create a Sample Application
+Create a Sample Application in Rust

 Next, change to the newly created rust-projects directory and create a new Rust source file called helloworld.rs using a text editor like nano.
-Run the following command to open the file in nano:
+Run the following command to open the file in Nano:

 cd rust-projects && nano helloworld.rs